Anyone Can Participate

 The Vajra Guru Project is an online project supporting the activity of Ogyen Trinley Dorje the 17th Gyalwang Karmapa.
 By means of concentration and recitation (Sanskrit: mantrayana) we establish a special connection with the objective of eliminating obstacles.
 The posting of the accumulated number of recitations is a way for fans, friends and devotees of Karmapa to demonstrate the earnest wish to see him in person.
 Recitation of the mantra of Guru Rinpoche is also believed to balance the energy of the world, promoting harmony, healing, and general prosperity.

 After the accomplishment of the BMI, the first ever online mantra project, the project leader asked whether we could do anything further.
-The Office of the Gyalwang Karmapa requested that we join in the recitation of the mantra of Guru Rinpoche, which was again affirmed in 2009.
+The request from the Office of the Gyalwang Karmapa was that we join in the recitation of the mantra of Guru Rinpoche.
+This was affirmed in 2009.

 On this page you can follow the progress of our accumulation of a hundred million (100,000,000) benzar guru mantras as recited by participants around the world, or on the Khandro.Net Facebook page where it is updated at least once a month.
 Ohm Ah Hoong, Benzar Guru Pehma Siddhi, Hoong!

 Attention Please send your most recent unreported monthly total of VG recitations to